MohammedAnwar2/ecommerce-app/README.md

 ### 2. **User Authentication 🔐🔑**
 <img src="assets/screenshots/Authentication.png" alt="Authentication" width="800">

-Logging in, registering, and resetting your password has never been easier or more secure! 🛡️ With **Electronic Store**, we ensure your personal information is protected with advanced security protocols. 🏦🔒
+Logging in, registering, and resetting your password has never been easier or more secure! 🛡️ With **Ecommerce App**, we ensure your personal information is protected with advanced security protocols. 🏦🔒

 - **Login:** Access your account easily using your credentials! 👨‍💻👩‍💻
 - **Register:** Set up your account with just a few simple steps! ✍️📲